-- There was no direct closed-ended measure related to this finding, but it came up in both the focus groups and other comments left on the survey. - Someone to check-in-socialization and make sure you haven't "fallen and can't get up" is wanted. - Some older adults have not had children, others' children moved away.
+DRAFT There was no direct closed-ended measure related to additional supports needed by older adults who do not have family to lean on, but it came up in both the focus groups and other comments left on the survey.

+- Someone to check-in-socialization and make sure you haven't "fallen and can't get up" is wanted. - Some older adults have not had children, others' children moved away.
 There is no one left in town to stop by and check in on them.
 Weekends and holidays are especially threatening because of the break in services.
-Phone trees may work but they don't have them set up. - Is a big issue for the LGBTQIA+ person whose family doesn't approve of being gay. - A survey respondent exemplifies the limited close connections one may have as they age, "I live alone, one close friend, same age (85+); have only 2 meaningful relatives, one my age, me, his daughter." - They would like a personal advocate to look out for them in the case there is no family member available. - This age group is facing their friends dying and not knowing how to make new friends making isolation a top problem (5th out of 15 on the survey, 39%) and social activities a top need (5th out of 16 on the survey, 35%)-these are universal problems and needs across identities. - Problem: Changes to the body or physical capabilities ↑ - Need: Preventative health services like blood pressure checks and nail clipping ↑ - Need: Delivery/Meal options for healthy foods ↑ - Need: Free legal services to complete wills and PoA for health and finances ↑ - Problem: Lack of professional workforce for in-home care ↓ - Need: Affordable home modifications for aging in place $\downarrow$ - Need: In-home support for daily living, both personal care and chores $\downarrow$ - Need: Dementia support and services ↓ - Need: Financial and emotional support for family caregivers ↓ - Grand parenting: Home modification to create private space for grandchild(ren) (for us) ↓
+Phone trees may work but they don't have them set up. - Is a big issue for the LGBTQIA+ person whose family doesn't approve of being gay. - A survey respondent exemplifies the limited close connections one may have as they age, "I live alone, one close friend, same age (85+); have only 2 meaningful relatives, one my age, me, his daughter." - They would like a personal advocate to look out for them in the case there is no family member available. - This age group is facing their friends dying and not knowing how to make new friends making isolation a top problem (5th out of 15 on the survey, 39%) and social activities a top need (5th out of 16 on the survey, 35%)-these are universal problems and needs across identities. - Problem: Changes to the body or physical capabilities ↑ - Need: Preventative health services like blood pressure checks and nail clipping ↑ - Need: Delivery/Meal options for healthy foods ↑ - Need: Free legal services to complete wills and PoA for health and finances ↑ - Problem: Lack of professional workforce for in-home care ↓ - Need: Affordable home modifications for aging in place \downarrow - Need: In-home support for daily living, both personal care and chores \downarrow - Need: Dementia support and services ↓ - Need: Financial and emotional support for family caregivers \downarrow - Grand parenting: Home modification to create private space for grandchild(ren) (for us) ↓

-NOTE: Arrows $(\uparrow \downarrow)$ mean the percent of the target population selecting a choice is significantly higher $(\uparrow)$ or lower $(\downarrow)$ than people who do not identify as part of that group.
+NOTE: Arrows (↑↓) mean the percent of people living alone selecting a choice is significantly higher (↑) or lower (↓) than people who do not live alone.